VanOns/laraberg/README.md

 This adds the `render` method to your model which takes care of rendering the raw editor content.
-By default the `render` methods renders the content in the `content` column, the column can be changed by changing the `$contentColumn` property on your model to the column that you want to use instead.
+By default the `render` methods renders the content in the `content` column, the column can be changed by changing the `$contentColumn` property on your model to the column that you want to use instead:

 ```php
 use VanOns\Laraberg\Traits\RendersContent;